 Volunteer opportunities are plentiful with EBA – from serving on Association committees, to speaking engagements, and leadership roles with the Board of Directors.

 The Energy Bar Association (EBA) was established in 1946 as the Federal Power Bar Association and in 1977, the organization changed its name to Federal Energy Bar Association reflect the name change of the Federal Energy Regulatory Commission.
-Around 2000, "Federal" was dropped from the name to reflected the diversity of practices the membership, not all of whom focus on federal law.
+Around 2000, "Federal" was dropped from the name to reflect the diversity of practices the membership, not all of whom focus on federal law.

 Diversity and Inclusion